St Louis Mural Project

 Titled ALL HEART, this mural is one of two to be installed in Ward 2 this summer.
 It highlights Ward 2’s greatest asset, the people who live and work here.
 As a 20+ year resident of Ward 2, I know firsthand the love we have for this Ward, this city and each other.

-By highlighting individual stories within the broader narrative of the community, the mural emphasizes the interconnectedness of the residents.
-It celebrates the contributions diversity and individuality bring to the community while acknowledging the power of coming together to find common ground and a collective heart for the city.
+The mural celebrates the contributions diversity and individuality bring to the community while acknowledging the power of coming together to find common ground and a collective heart for the city.

 Visitors to the 28 murals throughout the city will be exposed to positive aspects of St. Louis.
 This particular mural will highlight the people who live and work here; shining a light on the diversity of cultures, races, ages, genders, etc. and more importantly, their shared heart for the city.
 The history and diversity of these residents will transform into a tangible asset instilling neighborhood pride.
 Area businesses will enjoy the economic boost the visitors bring.
 Newcomers and visitors will see faces to which they can relate and feel more welcome and open to explore what the Ward and city offers.